Event

 Outliers in a time series data set are data fluctuations that cannot be explained by trend or seasonality.
 These fluctuations are inconsistent with the other data points and associated patterns.
 They can be caused by errors or events that are not predictable.

 When conducting a time series analysis, you might find different types of outliers.
-For example, an outlier can manifest once — with a few data points in a short and specified period of time being tremendously different from the surrounding data — or it can be a repeating pattern of fluctuations over a given period.
+For example, an outlier can manifest once — with a few data points in a short and specified period being tremendously different from the surrounding data — or it can be a repeating pattern of fluctuations over a given period.

 The former type is known as an additive outlier and the latter is a seasonal additive outlier.